swantmon/saltwater/README.md

 Last but not least: Build and Run

-## Special Android:
+## Android:
-These commands are needed for putting data to mobile phone (Android):
+These commands are needed for pushing data to Android devices:
 ```
 adb push data/ /storage/emulated/0/Android/data/de.tuilmenau.saltwater/files
 ```